 This could put pressure on the Fed to slow the exit from ZIRP.

-The tapering news from the Fed minutes did push up Treasury yields a bit.
-Last week’s change in Treasury yields and Fed funds futures are shown below.
+Some weak economic reports continue to push down yields.
+The change in Treasury yields and Fed funds futures in the last week are shown below.
 The following numbers are based on Daily Treasury Yield Curve Rates and the CME Group FedWatch.

 Fed funds futures' probability of rate hike by:

-With the addition of MySavingsDirect, we now have 5 institutions with non-promo rates at or above 1.00%.
-Three of those 5 are the new iGObanking.com money market account, the SmartyPig savings account and Palladian Private Bank savings account.
-All of these now offer a 1.00% APY.
+GE Capital Retail Bank’s new savings account rate came close to 1%, but until it reaches 1%, it’s not a top rate.
+The number of institutions offering a non-promo 1% savings or money market account remains at six (I consider Salem’s rate a promo for new customers).
+SFGI Direct is the latest one in this club with its 1.01% APY savings account.
+Four of those six are First Trade Union Bank savings account, MySavingsDirect savings account, the new iGObanking.com money market account and the SmartyPig savings account.
+All of these are offering a 1.00% APY.
 The highest rate continues to be at Connexus Y.E.S.
 Money Market Account which has a top-tier APY of 1.15% for a $100K minimum balance.
 An important downside of this account is that it requires an active checking account and direct deposit.

 To find the highest reward checking rates and balance caps in your state or nationwide, please refer to our reward checking rate table.
 If you're new to these tables, my rate table guide should be useful.
 If you're new to reward checking, please refer to my blog post, 10 Common Traits of High-Yield Reward Checking.

 My recap of CD rate changes and the list of CD deals will now be in my survey of the best CD rates.
 This recap will now focus on banking news of the week and liquid accounts.